ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 - infos/placements = postgetstorage presetstorage
 - infos/status = maintained experimental global
 - infos/metadata =
-- infos/description = a plugin which typechecks configuration specifications
+- infos/description = a plugin that typechecks configuration specifications

 ## Introduction

-A plugin which typechecks specifications before setting keys and after getting keys from a mounted specification.
+A plugin that typechecks specifications before setting keys and after getting keys from a mounted specification.

-The typesystem is based on regular expressions.
-Each key is assigned with a regex that describes its contents.
-Links between keys can only be done if the regexes describing the linked keys are compatible with each other, i.e. the regex of the linked key is equal or a subset of the regex of the linking key.
+The type checker uses regular expressions as the foundation.
+It assigns a regex to each key describing its possible contents, thus defining a key's type.
+Links between keys will fail the typecheck if the regexes describing the linked keys are not compatible with each other, i.e. the regex of the linked key is equal or a subset of the regex of the linking key.
 This concept is not only useful for defining links.
 It can be used to restrict the input types of transformations for instance as well.

 ## Usage

-There are basically two ways to use typechecker plugin.
-First we describe how the plugin is used in general for configuration specification developers and users.
-Afterwards we describe how the typechecker plugin can be extended with the semantics of additional configuration specification keywords.
+There are basically two ways to use type checker plugin.
+First we describe how the plugin is used in general for users.
+Afterwards we describe how the type checker plugin can be extended with the semantics of additional configuration specification keywords.
+This is interesting for plugin developers who want to make use of the type system for their work as well.

 ### General Usage